By embracing tech disruption in a smart way, we can unlock a more engaged workforce that’s fit for the future

 To begin with, there was a lot of skepticism around the program.
 Participating colleagues don’t receive additional pay, they don’t get an extra pat on the back from their People Leader, and many wondered why anyone would volunteer to do extra work outside of their day-to-day roles.
 Based on feedback and insights from our employee listening, I was confident it would work.
 An internal survey revealed that our people value meaningful, interesting work that makes an impact, and provides unrivaled growth and career opportunities.
 Our internal talent marketplace addresses both needs – it offers our colleagues the opportunity to stretch into roles, without requiring People Leader signoff, and doesn’t limit participation due to location, team, or seniority.
 The program gives our people new opportunities in areas of personal interest and keeps them excited about their work.

 With 12,000 colleagues able to access the program, and all working remotely, hundreds of ‘gigs’ were posted.
 In the first six months, we unlocked 4,000 hours of productivity, and much of that time was spent on future-focused development projects, growing our own innovation.
 Our colleagues jumped at the chance to flex new muscles and try new tasks, not limited by physical location or prescribed role, through an opportunity that wouldn’t have been possible without technology.
-By the end of 2021, we will be offering the Marketplace to all colleagues around the globe.

 Embracing the disruption and co-creating the future